pattsen/printer-pkginfo-1/README.md

                         Set package version if creating an updated pkginfo file for an existing printer (default without -v is 0.1)
+  --prefix PREFIX       With -i, set prefix for printer name as it appears in
+                        Munki manifests

 To import printers into Munki, copy the output file to the pkgsinfo/ directory of your Munki repo and then re-run makecatalogs